robert-er/kodilla-library/README.md

 ### 5. Jwt authentication
 Jwt authentication is applied in this project.
 Token type is Bearer.
-First of all you need to register your user using endpoint `./user/auth/signup`.
+First of all you need to register your user using endpoint `./library/user/auth/signup`.
-Please use `./user/auth/signin` endpoint to get token.
+Please use `./library/user/auth/signin` endpoint to get token.
+Endpoints `signup` and `signin` have access without authentication.
+For all other endpoints need to pass authentication with valid token and one of role `user`, `mod` or `admin`.
+ Some endpoints are available only with `moderator` or `admin` role.

 ### 6. Endpoint description
 All information regarding endpoints are covered in Swagger documentation.